-Years after returning from World War II, Reginald "Pogs" Carlson sat down to record his
+Fifty years after returning from World War II, Reginald Carlson sat down to record what he

 Reginald "Pogs" Carlson recounts frontline combat in Italy in 1945, focusing on fear, survival, and the randomness of who lived or died.